John Foust: Career

 After graduating from the University of Pittsburgh, Foust worked full-time for C&P Companies, performing and supervising economic, cost analysis, and regulatory studies.
 During this time, he attended night law school classes.
 He then practiced construction law in Northern Virginia until his election to the Board of Supervisors.

-He served as the President of the McLean Citizens Association, and as Chairman of the Environmental Quality Advisory Council's legislative committee.
-He also served as the Chairman of the Chain Bridge District of the Boy Scouts of America.
+He served as the president of the McLean Citizens Association, and as chairman of the Environmental Quality Advisory Council's legislative committee.
+He also served as the chairman of the Chain Bridge District of the Boy Scouts of America.

 Foust lost the June 1999 Democratic primary for the 34th District seat in the Virginia House of Delegates to Carole Herrick, who lost the November election to incumbent Republican Vincent F. Callahan Jr.

 Foust ran against Republican Joan Dubois for the Dranesville District seat on the Fairfax County Board of Supervisors vacated by Stuart Mendelsohn in 2003, losing by 510 votes out of the over 23,000 cast.
 In a 2007 rematch, Foust defeated Dubois with 53.5% of the vote.
 He then won re-election against Dennis D. Husch in 2011.
 Foust won reelection to a third term on November 3, 2015, defeating his Republican opponent.

-As a member of the Board of Supervisors, Foust serves as the Chairman of the Board's Audit Committee and as Vice Chairman of the Board's Budget and Transportation Committees.
+As a member of the Board of Supervisors, Foust serves as the chairman of the Board's Audit Committee and as Vice Chairman of the Board's Budget and Transportation Committees.
 In addition, Foust serves as Chairman of the Fairfax County Economic Advisory Commission and also serves on the Northern Virginia Transportation Commission, the Route 28 Transportation Improvement Commission, the Mosaic Community Development Authority, the Dulles Rail Phase I and Phase II Transportation Improvement District Commissions, the Metropolitan Washington Council of Governments, and the National Capital Region Emergency Preparedness Council.

-He plans to retire from the Board of Supervisors at the end of his term in January 2024.
+He retired from the Board of Supervisors at the end of his term in January 2024.